ayyanar-03/machine-learning-projects/README.md

 Image classification of medicinal herbal plants.

-Deep Learning models (CNN / Transfer Learning like VGG16, EfficientNet).
+Deep Learning models (Transfer Learning like VGG16, EfficientNet).

 Trained and evaluated with accuracy, precision, recall, and F1-score.